goschtl/zope/zope3book/trunk/source/Preface.rst

 Preface
 -------

+.. note:: This is the preface of the original book.
+We need to create another preface for the new version.

 The preface will be a brief introduction into Zope 3 and its capabilities as well as into Python , the programming language Zope is written in.